Chris Sununu: Political positions

-Unlike other moderate Northeast Republican governors, like Charlie Baker, Larry Hogan, or Phil Scott, all of whom chose not to support President Trump for reelection in 2020, Sununu did, and voted for him.
-He revealed in May 2019 that former Massachusetts governor Bill Weld approached him to discuss a potential primary challenge to Trump in 2020, but Sununu described himself as a "Trump guy through and through."
-But in the aftermath of Trump's attempts to overturn the 2020 election, Sununu accepted Joe Biden's victory, and he has since become critical of Trump, once calling him "fucking crazy".
-But Sununu has said he will still vote for Trump if he is the Republican nominee for president in 2024.

 Economic and fiscal

 Sununu opposes New Hampshire's 5% tax on dividends and interest income.
 After his 2020 reelection, he called for newly elected Republican majorities in the New Hampshire House and Senate to pass a law phasing out this tax by 2026, saying that it unfairly targets senior citizens living off of these types of income and their retirement accounts.
 He also sought to slightly reduce other taxes, and to institute student loan relief for those going into health care and social work.

 Sununu has supported tax cuts for businesses and a reduction in property taxes.
 After the 2018 midterm elections, which gave Democrats control of the New Hampshire legislature, Sununu vowed to veto their proposal to create a broader state income tax, as well as several other new taxes and fees.
 Sununu signed a bill making it easier for medical facilities to be licensed to treat veterans.
 He also opposed the Senate's Republican health care plan in 2017, citing that the proposal would negatively affect Medicaid and addiction recovery services in the state.

 Sununu supports legislation to provide state-funded "school choice vouchers to disadvantaged and low-income students"; such vouchers could be used at religious and private schools.
 After the 2018 midterm elections, in which Democrats regained control of the New Hampshire legislature, Sununu vetoed a bill to establish a paid family leave policy that would have instituted a statewide payroll tax.

 Sununu nominated 27 New Hampshire "opportunity zones" to receive federal tax breaks for low-income areas.
 These included Waterville Valley, a low-income town that is the locale of the Sununu family's Waterville Valley Resorts.
 The family and resort did not take advantage of the tax breaks but later expanded their investment in the resort, allowing them to, if they later pursued the tax advantages, "defer paying taxes on those gains for seven years and get a 15% discount on the tax liability.
 In addition, they could avoid paying taxes on any future capital gains from the resort if they hold on to it for a decade".

+In April 2025, Sununu said that unlike Congress, Americans would "absolutely" accept "ending Medicaid and Medicare and social security," along with increasing the retirement age beyond 67, in order to slash the national debt.
+He also said that "No young person thinks retirement should be in the mid-60s or 67."